-With the number of global email users reaching 4 billion in 2020, email marketing can still be a very successful, proven way of marketing to your customers.
+With the number of global email users reaching 4 billion in 2020, email marketing can be a very successful, proven way of marketing to your customers.

 The winning formula?
 Craft something engaging that helps to build a strong and loyal base of supporters and followers.